Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-It can be seen that Eqn.
-(38) is quite similar to Eqn.
-(35), with the denominator having an additional term in Eqn.
-(38).
 For the $B$ configuration that we have considered, the strength of the field increases with density.
-Therefore, $BdB/d\rho$ is positive and we obtain a smaller value of $d\rho/dT$ for a given field strength for the varying magnetic field case as compared to the one with a constant magnetic field.
-Therefore, a varying magnetic field suppresses the matter density at a given temperature more than a constant field and we obtain a larger value of $T_{*}$, for a similar reason as the constant field case.
-However, it should be noted that $r_{*}$ also decreases such that $\Delta T/\Delta r$ decreases.
-From Eqn.
-(27),
+Therefore, $BdB/d\rho$ is positive and we obtain a smaller gradient $d\rho/dT$ for a given field strength for radially varying magnetic field as opposed to a radially constant (or zero) magnetic field (see equation \ref{eqn7}).
+Because the initial conditions are the same, we obtain a smaller $\rho$ at a given $T$ for a white dwarf with larger $B$, than $\rho$ at the same $T$ for a white dwarf with smaller $B$.
+Therefore, the presence of magnetic field suppresses the matter density at a given temperature compared to the non-magnetized case and thus we obtain a larger $T_{*}$ (see the right-hand panel of Fig. \ref{fig2}).